Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Set the Action](2.16 - call flow from pb.png)

 Finally, Activate the process.
-Activating this cloned Flow will deactivate the Flow you created and activated earlier.
-Only one version of a Flow can be activate at a time.
+Activating this cloned Flow will deactivate the Flow you created earlier.
+Only one version of a Flow can be active at a time.

 ### Test
 Your functioning process should now be ready to test.
 Once again, enter data as you would as the Chapter Leader, but this time, keep an eye on the Campaign Member related list.

 1. Enter a new Campaign record, setting Campaign Name = the name of a coding class; Campaign Type = Dev Class; Start Date = any date; Chapter = your sample account; Instructor = your sample instructor.
 Save.
 2. Look at the Campaign Member list.
 Are there new Campaign Member records now?
-There should be because that's what your Flow should be doing (assuming you created some Contacts for the same Account that you set the Chapter field to on the Campaign).
+There should be, because that's what your Flow should be doing (assuming you created some Contacts for the same Account that you set the Chapter field to on the Campaign).

 ## 3 - Class Session Completion: Automating with Apex Invokable Methods
 The final automation requires giving a Thanks badge to the Instructor.
 This is something you cannot do with just the Process Builder or Flow capabilities.
 This is where Apex invokable methods come in.
 You are going to write a small piece of Apex code that will be fired from a process you will define in the Process Builder.